bancika/diy-layout-creator/DownloadingSource.md

 Voila, you're done!
 Your "Project Explorer" should show the three projects we just downloaded from the repository.

 <p align='center'><img src='http://www.diy-fever.com/diylc/wiki/eclipse_import_9.png' /></p>

+Now we can move on to <a href="https://github.com/bancika/diy-layout-creator/blob/wiki/Building.md">building the project</a>.